ejgallego/coq-lsp/README.md

 The worker protocol is designed to be as stateless as possible.

+## Features

+### Incremental compilation

+Update your file, and only re-check what's impacted.

+[insert gif]

+This support be extended in the future to proofs.

 ## Licensing information

 This work is partially derived from: